Answers to the most common questions about designations, updates, and distribution rules

 -

-- Beneficiaries are wanting to claim non-divisible assets, such as a unique piece of property or specific precious metals.
-This can be challenging to divide equally (or according to the designation terms) and other adjustments may be needed in order to fulfill the terms of the beneficiary designation.
+Non-divisible assets are involved, such as a unique property or specific metals.
+These can be difficult to split evenly, and adjustments (such as buyouts or alternative distributions) may be necessary to honor the terms of the beneficiary designation.

 -